inBeat/inbeat-website/content/top-influencers/instagram/athletes/spain/barcelona/_index.md

 ---
-title: Top 10 Athletes Instagram Influencers In Barcelona In 2023
+title: Top 10 Athletes Instagram Influencers In Barcelona In 2024
 description: >-
-  Find top athletes Instagram influencers in Barcelona in 2023.
-Most popular hashtags: #workout #barcelona #running.
+  Find top athletes Instagram influencers in Barcelona in 2024.
+Most popular hashtags: #barcelona #running #photooftheday.
 platform: Instagram
-hits: 19
+hits: 23
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram accounts on inBeat.
-text_bottom: Our search engine aggregates 19 Instagram influencers like this in Barcelona, Spain for you to work with.
+text_bottom: Our database aggregates 23 Instagram influencers like this in Barcelona, Spain for you to pitch.
 profiles:
   - username: "yulimarrojas45"
     fullname: >-